Handheld electronic game: History

 In 1979, Gunpei Yokoi, traveling on a bullet train, saw a bored businessman playing with an LCD calculator by pressing the buttons.
-Yokoi then thought of an idea for a watch that doubled as a miniature game machine for killing time.
+Yokoi then thought of an idea for a watch that doubled as a miniature game machine for killing time, a game watch.
 Starting in 1980, Nintendo began to release a series of electronic games designed by Yokoi called the Game & Watch games.
 Taking advantage of the technology used in the credit-card-sized calculators that had appeared on the market, Yokoi designed the series of LCD-based games to include a digital time display in the corner of the screen.
 For later, more complicated Game & Watch games, Yokoi invented a cross shaped directional pad or "D-pad" for control of on-screen characters.
 Yokoi also included his directional pad on the Famicom game console's controllers, and the cross-shaped thumb controller soon became standard on game console controllers and ubiquitous across the video game industry as a replacement for the joystick.

 During the 1980s, LCDs became inexpensive and largely replaced LED displays in handheld games.
-The use of custom images in LCD and VFD games allows them to have greater detail and avoid the blocky, pixellated look of console screens, but not without drawbacks.
-All graphics are fixed in place, so every possible location and state of game objects has to be preset (and are usually visible when resetting a game), with no overlap.
-Illusion of movement is created by sequentially flashing objects between their possible states.
-Backgrounds for these games are static drawings, layered behind the "moving" graphics which are transparent when not in use.
-Partly due to these limitations, the gameplay of early LCD games was often even more crude than for their LED antecedents.
+The use of custom images in LCD and VFD games allows for greater detail and eliminates the blocky, pixelated look of console screens, but not without drawbacks.
+All graphics are fixed in place, requiring every possible location and state of game objects to be preset—often visible when resetting a game—with no overlap.
+The illusion of movement is created by sequentially flashing objects between their possible states.
+Backgrounds for these games are static drawings, layered behind the "moving" graphics, which are transparent when not in use.
+Due to these limitations, the gameplay of early LCD games was often even cruder than that of their LED predecessors.